BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Student recordings as an accommodation in their Individualized Education Plan or Section 504 Plan shall not be deemed a school recording unless the recording is conducted by the school on behalf of the student.
 All recordings made as an accommodation, or for instructional recovery or academic study shall be erased at the end of the semester or when they are no longer needed, whichever is the latter event.
 If the classroom teacher wishes to preserve a recording for future instructional purposes, they shall seek permission from the building principal to preserve the recording.

-No school recording whether for educational or professional development purposes shall take place in a classroom without first securing the written consent of each adult student, or minor student’s parent and/or guardian or guardian.
-An adult student or minor child of a parent and/or guardian who refuses consent for a class where recording is the curriculum, such as a television or broadcast journalism course, shall not be permitted to enroll in the course.
-This policy shall be reproduced in the next student handbook, and the parent and/or guardian or adult student’s written receipt of the handbook shall be deemed acceptance of the district’s use of video and audio classroom recording for instructional purposes unless the adult student or parent and/or guardian opts out of granting permission.
+No school recording whether for educational or professional development purposes shall take place in a classroom without first securing the written consent of each adult student, or minor student’s parent or guardian.
+An adult student or minor child of a parent who refuses consent for a class where recording is the curriculum, such as a television or broadcast journalism course, shall not be permitted to enroll in the course.
+This policy shall be reproduced in the next student handbook, and the parent or adult student’s written receipt of the handbook shall be deemed acceptance of the district’s use of video and audio classroom recording for instructional purposes unless the adult student or parent opts out of granting permission.
 Until such policy is reproduced in the handbook, this policy and a permission form shall form shall be disseminated by the classroom educator when recording in their classroom is contemplated.
-The classroom educator shall be responsible for garnering the adult student or parent and/or guardian’s written consent and placing the same on file with the building principal before recording may take place in the classroom.
+The classroom educator shall be responsible for garnering the adult student or parent’s written consent and placing the same on file with the building principal before recording may take place in the classroom.
 SAU 70 reserves the right to reassign students to classes in accord with their recording preferences.

 This policy has been adopted after a public hearing conducted by the School Board.